hadimsnj/SGRACEx1/demo/README.md

 **EMULATION MODE**

 To use the demo to emulate the hardware accelerator and explore quantization targets.
+The steps below have been already prepared in the demo_sgrace.py located in the emulation directory

 **6. In this scenario the FPGA hardware bit files are not used but the quantization/dequantization hardware stages are emulated in software.**

 This is useful to explore possible quantization strategies and targets on a desktop computer or to generate pretrained models that can then be used by hardware.
 Make sure that **fake_quantization** is set to 1 in config.py so the quantization processes are emulated in software.
 If **fake_quantization** is set to 0 then floating-point precision is used.

-**7. Complete the previous step 1 to setup the experiment.**
+**7. Check lines in notebook demo_sgrace.ipynb**

+import sys

+sys.path.insert(1, '/media/josnu02/hd1/josnu02/cuda_performance/sgrace_lib'))

+This lines indicate where the sgrace hardware library files are stored.

+This library takes of all the interfacing and control of the hardware accelerator.

+Therefore only minimum modifications are needed in the model itself to make use of the accelerator.

+Create a directory like to your preferred location in your system and modify '/media/josnu02/hd1/josnu02/cuda_performance/sgrace_lib' accordingly.
+Save sgrace.py (from directory sgrace_lib) and config.py in it.

 We will use the python script located in the emulation directory to test the emulation mode.